Medical Information and Guidelines

 Student inoculation records ARE NOT kept by the school.
 However, they are available from Molesey Clinic – telephone: 020 8979 6464.
 Please see document on the right for informatio about the school nurse services provided by CSH Surrey via Molesey Clinic.

-A School Nurse does visit the school weekly on a Wednesday and has a drop in clinic from 1pm - 2pm in the SEN/MCC area.
+A School Nurse does visit the school weekly on a Wednesday and has a drop in clinic from 1pm - 2pm in the KS4 office area.
 All consultations will be treated as confidential.
-Should a student require an appointment outside of these times they should contact a member fo staff in the MCC.
+Should a student require an appointment outside of these times they should contact our Principal Firstaider in Student Reception.

 If your child has a chronic condition that the school is aware of, PLEASE HELP US TO HELP THEM by keeping us informed of any changes.
 This is particularly important if they take part in any school trips or activities as school records are used to collate relevant information.